Djelloul007/cucumber-puppeteer-example/README.md

 The world.js file lives inside the /features/support/ folder, and is loaded automatically when running Cucumber

+to run the test npx cucumber-js -f json:cucumber_report.json

+or

 Run `yarn` to get the dependencies and then run `yarn test` to execute the UI tests.

 The `yarn test` command will generate a JSON report file.
 You can use the `yarn test:report` command to check the HTML report.